ofmanybirds/ofmanybirds.github.io/docs/tag_frequency.md

 ---
 layout: default
+title: "Tag Usage Tracker"
 ---

+# Tag Usage Tracker

+This page lists all tags used in the site, sorted by number of occurrences.

+{% comment %}
+Step 1: Flatten all tags into a single array
+{% endcomment %}
 {% assign all_tags = "" %}
 {% for item in site.data.links %}
   {% if item.tags %}